robinmalburn/sublime-tabfilter/README.md

 ### Key Bindings

-Tab Filter comes with the following default keymap for Linux, OSX and Windows:  `alt+shift+p`
+Tab Filter comes with two built in commands:

-This can be overriden via the keybindings options in `Preferences > Package Settings > Tab Filter > Key Bindings - User`
+**Note:** All keybindings can be overriden via the keybindings options in `Preferences > Package Settings > Tab Filter > Key Bindings - User`

+#### Standard
+This command searches and filters across all open windows and groups, and has a default keymap on Linux, OSX and Windows of:  `alt+shift+p`

+#### Active Group
+This command searches and filters just within the active group when using a split layout in Sublime Text.
+The default keymap for this command on Linux, OSX and Windows is:  `alt+shift+a`

 ### Command Palette